High Asset Divorce and the Risk of Hidden Assets

 Separate Property

-Any separate property that either of you owns prior to marriage will remain the original owner’s but only if the asset was kept strictly separate during the marriage.
-Any commingling of finances can shift the asset’s separate nature.
+Any separate property that either of you owns prior to marriage will remain the original owner’s, but only if the asset was kept strictly separate during the marriage.
+The higher the assets involved, the more challenging it can be to disentangle separate assets from marital assets.

 Common Means of Hiding Assets